HRDC’S RESPONSE TO COVID-19

 Best Beginnings Scholarships: Families who are laid off or become unemployed may be eligible for a reduced copayment and a 90-day grace period.
 Contact your Best Beginnings Scholarship case manager for additional information.
 You can also refer to our website: https://hrdc7.org/how-we-help/child-care/.

-Child Care for child care providers: This page is updated daily with the latest news from Early Childhood Services Bureau, Department of Public Health and Human Services, Child Care Aware, and various other resources that are reported to our child care department.
+Child Care Updates for child care providers: This page is updated often with the latest news from Early Childhood Services Bureau, Department of Public Health and Human Services, Child Care Aware, and various other resources that are reported to our child care department.
 In addition, there are helpful suggestions, links, and statements from the HRDC Child Care Department Leaders.
 The same message is also posted to Facebook whenever there is an update.

 Volunteer Income Tax Assistance:

-Our Volunteer Income Tax Assistance Program (VITA) is temporarily suspended as we try to determine the most effective way to provide this service.
 We are strongly encouraging community members to utilize www.myfreetaxes.com.
 The site is free for anyone to use regardless of income.
 There are step by step instructions and a chat option available for additional help.

 To contact an HRDC VITA tax preparer you can email email@example.com or call (406) 206-2717.